oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

    Open a web browser to [http://localhost:8080](http://localhost:8080) to view the APISIX Dashboard web user interface.
 It will appear similar to the image below.

-   If prompted to login, login with user name `admin` and password `admin`.
+   If prompted to login, login with username `admin` and password `admin`.
 Note that Oracle strongly recommends that you change the password, even though this interface is not accessible outside the cluster without a tunnel.

    Open the routes page from the left hand side menu.
 You will not have any routes yet.